 Acne is a universal problem.
 It affects men, women, children, and adolescents of both genders.
-It’s not only unattractive, but it’s also impossible to ignore.
+It's not only unattractive, it's impossible to ignore.
 Those pimples stare at you every time you look in the mirror.

 This frustration often leads to rash decisions (pun intended!) when choosing acne care.
 When emotions are intense, you want a big hammer.
 Sound familiar?

 How do some acne treatments backfire?
 First, we need to go over some basics.
 We'll start with a pimple glossary.

 Let's examine the ingredients found in topical acne products.
 The most common acne treatment ingredients are benzoyl peroxide, salicylic acid, retinoids, and sulfur.